Baltimore Ravens vs. Chicago Bears NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

+- Chicago has combined with its opponents to score more than 45.5 points in three of nine games this season.

-- The two teams combine to score 42.4 points per game, 2.6 less than the over/under in this contest.
+- The two teams combine to average 42.4 points per game, 3.1 less than the over/under in this contest.

-- This contest's over/under is 4.0 points lower than the 49 these two squads combine to give up per game in 2020.
+- The 49 points per game these two squads have allowed their opponents to score this season are 3.5 more than the 45.5 over/under in this contest.

-- Ravens games this season feature an average total of 48.8 points, a number 3.8 points higher than Sunday's over/under.
+- In 2020, games involving the Bears have averaged a total of 43.8 points, 1.7 fewer than this game's set over/under.

 Ravens stats and trends

+- In Baltimore's nine games this season, it has three wins against the spread.

-- The Ravens have been favored by 6 points or more five times this season and have not covered the spread in any of them.
+- The Ravens have yet to cover the spread this season when favored by 4.5 points or more in five chances.

-- Baltimore's games this year have gone over the total in five out of nine opportunities (55.6%).
+- Baltimore's games this year have gone over the point total five times in nine opportunities (55.6%).

-- Baltimore is 2-5 against the spread and 5-2 overall when the team amasses over 348.9 yards.
+- When Baltimore piles up over 348.9 yards, the team is 2-5 against the spread and 5-2 overall.

 - The Ravens have turned the ball over three more times (12 total) than the Bears have forced a turnover (9) this season.